scipy/scipy/doc/source/tutorial/index.rst

 is also available under the command scipy.info.
 The signature and documentation string for the object passed to the help command are printed to standard output (or to a writeable object passed as the third argument).
-The second keyword argument of "scipy.info "defines the maximum width of the line for printing.
+The second keyword argument of "scipy.info" defines the maximum width of the line for printing.
 If a module is passed as the argument to help than a list of the functions and classes defined in that module is printed.
 For example:

 .. literalinclude:: examples/1-1